State Level Advocacy

 What You Get From US

 Serve as a unifed voice for HCGA’s membership.

-Engage and impact State legislation, regulation and public policy
+Work with professional representation in Sacramento to impact state legislation, regulation and public policy

 Provide a platform for members’ participation in a democratic process

-Education and inform public policy makers and infuencers with its specialized knowledge and expertise
+Educate and inform public policy makers and influencers with specialized knowledge and expertise